At least 15 die in multiple attacks near US-Mexico border | Law-Order

 At least 15 die in multiple attacks near US-Mexico border

-The Tamaulipas state agency coordinating security forces said in a statement that the attacks began in the early afternoon in several neighborhoods in the eastern part of the city, which borders McAllen, Texas.
+The Tamaulipas state agency coordinating security forces said in a statement that the attacks began in the early afternoon in several neighbourhoods in the eastern part of the city, which borders McAllen, Texas.

 The agency said one person died during an attack on police near a border bridge, but it was not clear if the others were shot in random attacks or were targeted.

-The shootings mobilized the army, National Guard, state police, and other agencies.
+The shootings mobilised the army, National Guard, state police and other agencies.
 Authorities said they detained a person who had two women, apparently kidnapped, in the trunk of his car, and said they seized three vehicles.

-Reynosa Mayor Maki Esther Ortiz Domínguez sent a tweet demanding the attack be clarified and that the citizenry is protected.
+Reynosa Mayor Maki Esther Ortiz Dominguez sent a tweet demanding the attack be clarified and that the citizenry be protected.

 The area's criminal activity has long been dominated by the Gulf Cartel, but there have been fractures within the gang.